New RDA logo (002)

 • Diploma in Accounting (2016)

-• Former Member, Inaugural Wheatbelt Secondary Freight Network Steering Committee and Working Group (which secured $187.5 million for Wheatbelt Local Government freight routes)
+• Member of inaugural Wheatbelt Secondary Freight Network Steering Committee and working group that secured $187.5 million for Wheatbelt

 Committee Member